Lana Turner: 1937–1939: Discovery and early films

 Mayer helped further Turner's career by giving her roles in several youth-oriented films in the late 1930s, such as the comedy Rich Man, Poor Girl (1938) in which she played the sister of a poor woman romanced by a wealthy man, and Dramatic School (1938), in which she portrayed Mado, a troubled drama student.
 In the former, she was billed as the "Kissing Bug from the Andy Hardy film".
 Upon completing Dramatic School, Turner screen-tested unsuccessfully for the role of Scarlett O'Hara in Gone with the Wind (1939).
 She was then cast in a supporting part as a "sympathetic bad girl" in Calling Dr. Kildare (1939), MGM's second entry in the Dr. Kildare series.
-This was followed by These Glamour Girls (1939), a comedy in which she portrayed a taxi dancer invited to attend a dance with a male coed at his elite college.
+This was followed by These Glamour Girls (1939), a comedy in which she portrayed a taxi dancer invited to attend a dance with a male student at his elite college.
 Turner's onscreen sex appeal in the film was reflected by a review in the St. Louis Post-Dispatch in which she was characterized as "the answer to 'oomph.
 In her next film, Dancing Co-Ed (1939), Turner was given first billing portraying Patty Marlow, a professional dancer who enters a college as part of a rigged national talent contest.
 The film was a commercial success, and led to Turner appearing on the cover of Look magazine.

 1940–1945: War years and film stardom

 In February 1940, Turner garnered significant publicity when she eloped to Las Vegas with 28-year-old bandleader Artie Shaw, her co-star in Dancing Co-Ed.
 Though they had only briefly known each other, Turner recalled being "stirred by his eloquence", and after their first date, the two spontaneously decided to get married.
 Their marriage lasted only four months but was highly publicized and led MGM executives to grow concerned over Turner's "impulsive behavior".
-Turner later remarked that Shaw "stirred" her but soon "flew into rages", adding, "He was a very intelligent man, but he didn't treat women well.
+Turner later remarked that Shaw "stirred" her but soon "flew into rages", adding, "He was a very intelligent man, but he didn't treat women well.”
 In the spring of 1940, after the two divorced, Turner discovered she was pregnant and traveled to Hawaii to receive a secret abortion at the insistence of studio executives.
 The procedure was performed in Turner's hotel room without anesthesia by a doctor whose $500 pay came from money deducted from Turner's paycheck.
 In contemporaneous press, it was noted she had been hospitalized for "exhaustion".
 She would later recall that Shaw treated her "like an untutored blonde savage, and took no pains to conceal his opinion".
 In the midst of her marriage to Shaw, she starred in We Who Are Young, a drama in which she played a woman who, against their employer's policy, marries her co-worker.